Dulcinians: Theories

 Thus, the advent of the "new holy pope" was postponed to the second pope after the death of Boniface VIII.
-Dolcino never proposed himself as the new Pope in his letters, although this was one of the accusations of the Inquisition.

-The rallying cry Poenitentiam agite (make penitence) was attributed to them in The Name of the Rose, a novel by Umberto Eco.
+Dolcino never proposed himself as the new pope in his letters, although this was one of the accusations by the Inquisition.
+The rallying cry poenitentiam agite (do penance) was attributed to them in The Name of the Rose, a novel by Umberto Eco.